 Lanyards are short pieces of arborist rope used to temporarily hold a climber in position, climb short distances, or provide a second attachment point for safety.
 The lanyard is a primary climbing tool.
 You have to have one if you are serious about tree climbing.

 The length of lanyard you use determines how versatile it is.
-If you use a short lanyard, say 10 feet, it will only be good for a temporary tie-in point or a close position setting.
-A longer lanyard, 25 feet, will permit you to climb short distances and provide you with more positioning opportunities.
+If you use a short lanyard, say 10 feet or less, it will only be good for a temporary tie-in point or a close position setting.
+A lanyard of 25 feet or longer is called a motion lanyard.
+It will permit you to climb longer distances and provide you with more positioning opportunities.

-If you are new to tree climbing, a homemade lanyard will do fine.
-A simple homemade lanyard can be made using a short piece of 11-13 mm arborist rope (10-30 feet) with an anchor knot tied at both ends to take a carabineer.
-Knots can then be tied (or a sliding Prussic loop can be used) to make this lanyard adjustable.
-Some climbers use a small mechanical ascender or an eye-to-eye tail using a friction knot to make it adjustable.
+If you are new to tree climbing, a homemade lanyard is acceptable.
+All you need is a 25-40 foot piece of 11-13mm arborist rope with a termination knot tied at both ends to take a carabineer.
+Knots can then be tied (or a 6-wrap sliding Prussic loop can be used) to make this lanyard adjustable.
+There are other ways to make the lanyard adjustable; the right way is the one you understand and use regularly.
 As you get more skilled at tree climbing, you might want a pre-made lanyard that works more smoothly.
-If you are a professional tree worker, you must always use a bomb-proof setup that will provide complete safety hour after hour, day after day.

 No matter if you’re climbing for fun or tree work, you must always use a bombproof setup that will provide complete safety hour after hour, climb after climb.
 Practice low to the ground first to get used to how you can use the new technology.
 Look at the videos and hang out with another climber who uses the system.